 Facebook has put a lot of time and effort into training us to crave likes (and they’ve done a good job).
 It’s totally understandable to think that standard engagement metrics are good indicators of success for your ads.

 But, as many aspiring influencers will tell you, likes don’t keep the lights on.
 In fact, if people are liking or commenting on your ad, it’s possible that their engagement ends there - i.e. they’re not clicking through to your website.

 Vanity metrics may seem important, but when it comes to true success, you should be looking at click-through rate (CTR) and conversion rate.

 The biggest myth of them all!
-Facebook really wants you to think that it’s easy to run Facebook ads.
+Facebook really wants you to think that it’s easy to run Facebook ads, even with Facebook ad automation.
 They make it super simple for anyone with a credit card to launch a campaign.
 These low barriers to entry tempt many an unsuspecting (and inexperienced) user to try to run campaigns themselves.

 Sometimes it works, but, more often than not, it goes nowhere - or worse.
 Without fully understanding Facebook’s rules, guidelines and general best practices, you run the risk of having your ads disapproved, your account suspended and wasting your time and money.

 Anyone can run a successful short-term campaign.
 Don’t be fooled - long-term success on Facebook requires experience and big budgets.
 If you’re not putting enough money behind your campaigns, you won’t truly reach your audience in a way that will generate meaningful insights for scale.